 This is the third post in my Back to “Home” School blog series.
 I’ve given some advice to new homeschooling mothers and helped you to get your materials organized for a great year.
 Today, I’m going to give you some tips to avoiding burn out.

 Whether this is your first year or your 13th, no one is immune to homeschooling burn out.
-It can strike at any time, but for many, it hits right around February, when your smack in the middle of the winter doldrums and everyone is getting tired of the same routine.
+It can strike at any time, but for many, it hits right around February, when you are smack in the middle of the winter doldrums and everyone is getting tired of the same routine.

 How do you know you are experiencing homeschooling burn-out?
 Well, let’s take a look at the signs and symptoms: